ender-js/Ender/doc/build.md

     $ ender info

+By default ender info will look for a local ender.js or ender.min.js file.
+However, if you are in a different dir, or if you have outputed your ender library to a different file name you must use the --use option!

+**use** (<code>--use, -u</code>) -- tell ender which file to operate on

+    $ ender info --use ../../workspace/fat/fats-library

 <h3>Add (<code>+, add, set</code>)</h3>

 It's not always possible to know which packages you may or may not want when beginning a new project and ender wants to encourage you to be as agile as possible!
 Build your initial library light and push in more packages whenever you run into the need.
 To do this, use Ender's <code>add</code> method.
 Run:

     $ ender add backbone

-The above will append backbone to your existing ender.js and ender.min.js builds.
-You may also use <code>add</code> to update (or rollback) a package to a particular version:
+The above will append backbone to your existing ender builds.
+You may also use <code>set</code> to update (or rollback) a package to a particular version:

     $ ender set bean@0.0.3

+By default <code>add</code> will operate on the local ender.js and ender.min.js files.
+However, if you would like to specify a different location or an output of a different name just use the <code>use</code> flag.

+**use** (<code>--use, -u</code>) -- tell ender which file to operate on

+    $ ender add underscore --use ./ender/library

 <h3>Remove (<code>-d, remove</code>)</h3>